The Rule Book (GE/RT8000) and other National Operations Publications are documents that contain direct instructions for railway staff.

 Consultation and Stakeholder Register lists documents currently open for consultation.

-Copies of the Rule Book modules, Handbooks and Information Handbooks can be downloaded in PDF from the Standards catalogue.
+You can also download copies of the Rule Book modules, Handbooks and Information Handbooks in PDF from the

-If you need hard copies of National Operational Publications, including the Rule Book, you can order them directly from the printers - Willsons
+If you need hard copies of National Operational Publications, including the Rule Book, you can order them directly from -